 - Don’t take what I say here as medical advice!
 If this is a chronic problem for you, talk to your doctor.
 Remember to revisit your allergy medications in case they’re not adequate, or are interfering with your sleep.

-- If you wake early but want to give getting back to sleep a try, check out the tips and discussion here.
+- If you’re waking too early but want to give getting back to sleep a try, check out the tips and discussion here.

 - There are a surprising number of easy tactics you can employ the day before, or sooner, to increase your chances of getting a good night’s sleep.
-I gathered them in a checklist for you (free for subscribers to download from my resource library).
+I gathered them in a checklist for you.
+Click to download your free copy: